COVID-19 Vaccine FAQ

 Yes.
 No corners were cut in developing safe vaccines, despite the speed at which they were developed.
 The authorized vaccines underwent the same rigorous approval process as other vaccines.
 Vaccine manufacturers are required to follow guidance issued by the Federal Drug Administration (FDA) when developing any vaccine, including COVID-19 vaccines.
 Each is required to provide their clinical trial data to the FDA, which the FDA and other experts use to conduct a thorough review of the vaccine’s safety and efficacy before authorizing it for use.
 The results of all COVID-19 vaccine clinical trials are reviewed by over 50 independent experts by the time the vaccine is authorized.
-The authorized vaccines will be continuously monitored through many different systems to ensure safety.
-Many of these systems have existed for many years and work well to ensure that the benefits of vaccination continue to outweigh the risks.
+The authorized vaccines will be continuously monitored through many different safety systems to ensure the vaccines' safety.
+Many of these systems have existed for many years and work well to ensure that the benefits of vaccination continue to far outweigh any risks.

 Are the vaccines effective?

 The available vaccines are very effective.
 In clinical trials, both the Moderna and Pfizer vaccines demonstrated over 94% efficacy with two doses.
 The Janssen Biotech vaccine demonstrated 85% efficacy at preventing severe cases of COVID-19 and 66% efficacy at preventing moderate and severe disease.
 All of the vaccines were shown to be effective at preventing hospitalizations and death due to COVID-19.
 However, no vaccine is 100% effective, which is why it's important to continue practicing other disease-prevention measures like wearing a mask in public, washing your hands and maintaining distance from those outside your household until enough of the community is vaccinated to offer community immunity.

 How many people were involved in the clinical trials?